marcengeler/Behavioral_Cloning_P3/writeup.md

 ---

+### Analyzing the Training Set

+The training set has gone through a lot of changes throughout the process, and thus the provided three analysis points are already biased, by some prior knowledge of training.

+My first approach to analye the dataset, was to normalize the images.
+Also, to ensure, that only relevant information is on the images provided to the neural network, the images were cropped.

 ### Model Architecture and Training Strategy

 The model architecture which has inspired my architecture was the one mentioned in the course videos.
 The arcticle from NVIDIA